xeago/gradblog/graduation/extended-abstract.md

 accelerated pace, in 3.5 years — instead of the usual 4 years.

 ## VideofyMe
-Videofyme is a technology-startup doing videohosting with custom developed, unique features.
+Videofyme is a technology-startup doing video hosting with custom developed, unique features.
 > VideofyMe was founded April 2009 by Robert Mellberg and Oskar Glauser with the goal to build the smartest and easiest to use video service for blogs and